Skip to content

 Casio (China) Co., Ltd. provides support for efforts to train the next generation of human resources by co-sponsoring an education contest.

-15th Shanghai International Studies University Casio Cup Speech Contest for Chinese Undergraduates and Postgraduates Majoring in Japanese
+15th Shanghai International Studies University Casio Cup Speech and Debate Contest for Chinese Undergraduates and Postgraduates Majoring in Japanese

 Study and Research